redactual-io/bgpmap/README.md

 # bgpmap

 ### About
 The following scripts create a list of edges from a routers BGP table.
-Right now the scripts only support MRT format bgp tables, but I'll add support for stripping the AS paths form CLI generated output.
+Right now the scripts only support MRT format BGP tables, but I'll add support for stripping the AS paths from CLI generated output.

 ### Dependencies:
  - parallel